fgci-org/ansible-role-slurm/README.md

 You also need to add a mysql_slurm_password: "PASSWORD" string somewhere.
 This will be used to set a password for the slurm mysql user.
 See http://docs.ansible.com/ansible/playbooks_vault.html

 To add your own nodes and queues define the slurm_nodelist and slurm_partitionlist lists.

+It is possible to ru the slurmdbd on a different host than the slurmctld by changing the slurm_accounting_storage_host variable.

 ### Implementation